TheDarkElites/quantumrings-quantum-factorization-challenge-yquantum-2025/README.md

 ## What you'll Win

-In addition to the pride of winning the MIT iQuHack, members of the winning team will receive:
+In addition to the pride of winning the challenge, members of the winning team will receive:

 🏆 **A copy of *Fundamentals of Quantum Computing: Theory and Practice*** by Quantum Rings' Co-founder and CTO, **Venkat Kasirajan**. (up to 5 team members)